fleshguard/dotfiles/README.md

 ## How it will look:
 ![img](Screenshot_2024-05-17_05-23-45.png)
 ## Notes:
-For special characters to show up in slstatus, [download fontawesome](https://fontawesome.com/), and place the file in /usr/share/fonts/truetype.
+* For special characters to show up in slstatus, [download fontawesome](https://fontawesome.com/), and place the file in /usr/share/fonts/truetype.
 If the truetype directory isn't already created, use mkdir.
+* More will be added soon :<